numoonchld/numoonchld.github.io/_posts/2019-10-04-savitr-an-ode-to-the-sun.md

 ## Selflessness, Photosynthesis and Solar Energy

-"... sun doesn't give light to the moon assuming
-The moon's gonna owe it one ..."
+- "... sun doesn't give light to the moon assuming, The moon's gonna owe it one ..."
     - Linkin Park [(A Place For My Head)](http://www.metrolyrics.com/a-place-for-my-head-lyrics-linkin-park.html){: target = "_blank"}

 - Taking a leaf from the plants' books: photosynthesis for life sustenance